umichyujl/Reproducibility-of-Optimally-Controllable-Perceptual-Lossy-Compression/README.md

 # Reproducibility of Optimally Controllable Perceptual Lossy Compression
 This is the final project for EECS 553, Fall 2022.
+Reproduced from https://github.com/ZeyuYan/Controllable-Perceptual-Compression, made some modifications.

 # RGB experiments
 ## Directory introduction